ccmywish/ghcurl/README.md

 # Download timeleft version 1.1.0
 ghcurl BetaPictoris/timeleft timeleft -v1.1.0

+# Download deb/rpm and install it
+ghcurl cli/cli gh_2.7.0_linux_amd64.deb -i
+ghcurl cli/cli gh_2.7.0_linux_amd64.rpm -i

-# Download and install it
+# Download a binary and install it
 ghcurl BetaPictoris/timeleft timeleft -i

 # Download and install it to a path you like